 MP4 to MOV Conversion Explained

 Converting .MP4 to .MOV changes the multimedia container from the international MPEG-4 standard to Apple's QuickTime File Format.
-Because .MP4 was originally based on the QuickTime specification, the two formats share a nearly identical internal structure.
+Because the .MP4 standard was originally based on the QuickTime format, the two share a nearly identical internal structure.

 Typical Tasks and Users

-- Archivists: Media managers standardizing a mixed library of video files into a uniform QuickTime format for long-term storage on Apple hardware.
+- Archivists: Media managers standardizing a mixed library of web videos into a uniform QuickTime format for long-term storage on macOS servers.

 Software & Tool Support

-- FFmpeg: A powerful command-line tool that can change the container without re-encoding using the
+- FFmpeg: The industry-standard command-line tool.
+It can change the container without altering the video data (remuxing) using the

--c copy command, or transcode streams entirely. - Shutter Encoder: A free, professional desktop GUI based on FFmpeg that excels at converting delivery formats into editing-grade QuickTime files.
+-c copy command, or fully re-encode the file. - Shutter Encoder: A free, powerful GUI based on FFmpeg that easily handles .MP4 to .MOV conversions, including ProRes encoding.

 Pros and Cons of the Conversion